Developing Emotional Awareness: Benefits And Tips

 The first of these—the ability “to perceive and appraise emotions accurately”—is emotional awareness.
 It can be thought of as the foundation on which the other components of EQ rest.
 Without the ability to identify what you or someone else is feeling, it’s nearly impossible to make an informed decision about how to respond.
 For instance, emotional awareness in yourself can look like seeing behind your feelings of anger at a partner and realizing that you actually feel hurt, vulnerable, or disappointed, and then ask yourself why this might be.

-The benefits of emotional awareness
+Benefits of developing emotional awareness

 Developing a healthy sense of emotional awareness can benefit both you and those around you.
 First, it’s generally considered to be a crucial component of strong communication and healthy relationships overall.
 Being able to identify the way you’re feeling is the first step toward being able to communicate it to a friend, family, or partner.
 Without this ability, it’s difficult to have any needs met by another, which can lead to a sense of unhappiness and a lack of fulfillment in relationships.
 Without enough emotional awareness, misunderstandings and miscommunications that lead to frustration, confusion, and hurt can also be common.
 Plus, when paired with the other components of EQ, a sense of emotional awareness can also enable you to be better able to manage difficult feelings and patiently work through them rather than lashing out.

-In addition, being able to express your true feelings with someone can help build emotional intimacy, which is widely considered to be an important component of a strong relationship.
+Being able to express your true feelings with someone can help build emotional intimacy, which is widely considered to be an important component of a strong relationship.
 One study found that a lack of emotional intimacy was more likely to lead to a breakup than a lack of sexual intimacy.
 The better you’re able to understand the other person when they express their own emotions, the more patient, calm, and empathetic you’ll likely be as the two of you work through the issue together.

-Finally, it’s important to note that ignoring or suppressing your emotions can lead to negative outcomes.
+It’s important to note that ignoring or suppressing your feelings and emotions can lead to negative outcomes.
 Emotions that you’re largely unaware of and haven’t effectively addressed are liable to make themselves known in other ways, which can lead to emotional outbursts or even mental or physical illness.
 In addition, there are a range of potentially dangerous coping mechanisms that a person may use when they’re unable to identify or healthfully cope with difficult emotions, such as social isolation, risky behavior, or excessive substance use.
 Mental health conditions like depression or anxiety can also develop over time.

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
 Support is available 24/7.